 - If the possum returns, there is another access point you need to find.

 Where to get a licence and a trap

-Possums are protected in NSW and catching possums without a licence is illegal in NSW.
+Possums are protected in New South Wales and catching possums without a licence is illegal in NSW.
 Licences to trap possums on your property are issued free of charge from your local National Parks and Wildlife Services (NPWS) office.
 Traps may be available for hire from some licensed wildlife rehabilitation groups or pest control companies.

 Remember to block off the access points into your roof and to provide a possum house if you intend to try trapping.